clawpack/geoclaw_tutorial_tulane2017/README.md

 Resources for a GeoClaw tutorial at Tulane University in April, 2017, as part of the [Clifford Lectures Conference](http://www2.tulane.edu/sse/math/news/clifford-lectures-april-2017.cfm).

+If you want to follow along during the tutorial, please try to get GeoClaw working in advance!

 ### Installing Clawpack/GeoClaw

 See [the installation instructions](http://www.clawpack.org/installing.html).
 Note that several